-This website shows the model kits & figures of Jon Smith Modellbau based in Germany and is focused around the Great War.
-The scales of these models are 1:32 / 54mm & 1:16 and are produced in resin and special modeling plaster (for the larger bases or trench parts).
+The firm Jon Smith Modellbau is based in Germany and is focused on the Great War 1914 – 18.
+The scales of these model figures / kits are 1:32nd, 1:16th & 1:10th and are produced in resin and (for the larger bases or trench parts special modelling plaster).
 These are kits for the model-maker and collector and are sculptured using the original photos, measurements and items from this period.

 Jon Smith Modellbau did not appear overnight, but was a process of many years interest in the 1914 – 18 conflict, the people who took part and figure model making in general.
 It probably all started way back in the 70s when buying those Japanese plastic kits and then checking beforehand the sides of the box to see how many figures were supplied with the model.
 To me, even in those early days the figures gave the model an understandable scale and I believe it is what people will look at first when confronted with a vehicle or building diorama, military or otherwise.

 The obvious next steps were the simple figure kit conversions – swapping heads, arms and legs etc. Of course they would never always fit correctly and gaps had to be filled / small alterations applied – the first stages of figure sculpting had begun.

 The end of the 80s and a new large era of resin figures had been introduced to the model market, mainly from that particular Belgium model making firm Verlinden.
 I had in the meantime produced for myself a small series of 1:25th scale German Infantry 1944 – 45 in winter snow-suits, a British Observer from the Royal Observer Corps 1944 in the same size and a larger scale Prussian Guardsman 1914, holding a child on his arm.
 The last two produced based on the original photos.